Day

 Brief Description:

-Come along to the course if you want to explore, in a relaxed environment, a variety of Chinese and Japanese watercolour techniques, such as a study of Calligraphy and how its techniques are applied to painting.
+Come along to the East Asian Painting course if you want to explore, in a relaxed environment, a variety of Chinese and Japanese watercolour techniques, such as a study of Calligraphy and how its techniques are applied to painting.
 You will also learn from a wide selection of past masters and be able to develop your skills in further courses.
 Group exhibitions are held every two years, visits to galleries organised for those interested.

 Previous Experience and Knowledge Needed?